 - Make certain it is set to Heat and not Cool, and that the temperature setting is greater than the current indoor temperature.

-- When first moving over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is running correctly and heating your home’s air.
+- When first switching over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is working properly and heating your home’s air.

-There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being used.
-Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to busted blower motors, mold or mildew in your ductwork, damage to the compressor, a burst heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
+Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can cause busted blower motors, mold or mildew in your ductwork, damage to the compressor, a burst heat exchanger, and other problems.

 - Lubrication.
 Mechanical equipment needs lubrication to reduce friction between the functioning parts.
 Your system tune-up should include a complete lubrication.

-- Pilot and gas pressure regulating.
-As part of your tune-up, corrections may be made to the pilot and gas pressure when needed to reestablish these elements to the designed specifications.
+- Pilot and gas pressure adjustment.
+As part of your tune-up, adjustments should be made to the pilot and gas pressure when needed to reestablish these elements to the designed specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
 Many furnace filters need to be swapped out at least every third month, which can improve efficiency and prevent operational problems.

 - Written assessment.
-Professional HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the next 12 months.
-This important information can help you establish the current condition of your furnace and how you can lower your energy bills.
+Professional HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the next 12 months.
+This valuable information can help you establish the current condition of your furnace and what can be done to lower your energy bills.

 Switch the thermostat to “on” from “auto” to force the fan to function.
-If the fan turns on, power is working correctly, but if it doesn’t, your furnace could be lacking power.
+If the fan comes on, power is working correctly, but if it doesn’t, your furnace could be lacking power.

-Every furnace includes a power switch (just like a light switch) either on the furnace or on a nearby wall.
-Flip the switch and wait a few minutes to see if the furnace starts working.
+Every furnace includes a power switch (just like a light switch) either on the furnace or on a wall close by.
+Flip the switch and wait a few minutes to see if it turns the furnace on.
 Also make sure all access panels and doors on the furnace are completely closed.